Dirac231/EXP101/LINUX/LESSON_2/README.md

 ## Security Measures

-There are various protections that make the exploitation of a stack overflow more difficult, i am going to briefly discuss what they do and how to bypass them:
+There are various protections that make the exploitation of a stack overflow more difficult, i am going to briefly discuss what they do leaving the attack details for later, for now the important thing is to underestand the logic behind the defense and the bypass:

 - NX Bit
   - Marks the stack as non-executable.
 You can overwrite the `RIP`, but if you directly place code on the stack it will not be executed.